unoplatform/uno.resizetizer/doc/using-uno-resizetizer.md

 * `UnoIconForegroundFile`: Sets the foreground image file for the icon.
 * `UnoIconForegroundScale`: Adjusts the scaling of the icon's foreground.
 * `UnoIconBackgroundColor`: Sets the background color of the icon.
+* `UnoUseIconBackgroundFile`: Controls whether the background file is used (useful for platforms where icons can have transparent background, e.g. desktop).

 For basic adjustments, such as changing the icon's foreground color or applying a common modification across platforms, you can use SDK properties: